 The Ethiopian Wolf

-These enigmatic, rare animals are found in the mountains and highlands of Ethiopia: the biggest populations live in the Simien Mountains National Park and Bale Mountains National Park, whose dramatically contoured landscapes are made up of a mix of biodiverse forests on the lower slopes and grassy plains higher up.
+These enigmatic animals are found in the mountains and highlands of Ethiopia.
+The biggest populations live in the Simien Mountains National Park and Bale Mountains National Park, whose contoured landscapes comprise biodiverse forests on the lower slopes and grassy plains higher up.

-The wolves live in dens, with often form part of an interconnected maze of burrows with several entrances.
+The wolves live in dens which often form part of an interconnected maze of burrows with several entrances.
 The wolves give birth to their pups here, and they serve as a place of safety thereafter for young pups.
-These pups are raised communally by the pack of wolves, with mothers caring not only for their own pups.
+These pups are raised communally by the pack of wolves.

 The Ethiopian Wolf is Africa’s most endangered carnivore, and the world's rarest canid, with fewer than 500 remaining in the wild.
 Their numbers have been diminished by a combination of disease, in particular rabies and canine distemper, and by the expansion of agriculture and the overgrazing of livestock, threatening their habitats.